CMMC Standard and Certification

 Gap Analysis & Planning

 Current cybersecurity controls are reviewed and mapped to the required CMMC level.
-This step results in a prioritised improvement plan tailored to the organisation’s needs.
+This step results in a prioritized improvement plan tailored to the organization’s needs.

 Implementation Support